All posts

 Self-Hosting Difficulty: Easy (10-20 minutes on any VPS)

 The Trade-off: Mumble is laser-focused on voice.
-Text chat exists but lacks Discord's rich features—no embedded media, no reactions, limited markdown.
-Consider pairing Mumble voice with Matrix/Element text for a powerful hybrid.
+Text chat lacks Discord's rich features: no embedded media, no reactions, limited markdown.
+Consider pairing Mumble voice with Matrix/Element text for a powerful hybrid solution.

-Best For: Competitive gamers, esports teams, raid leaders, anyone prioritizing voice performance over all else
+Best For: Competitive gamers, esports teams, raid leaders, anyone prioritizing voice performance above all else.

 4. Zulip: Threaded Conversation Mastery